acidbubbles/vam-devtools/README.md

-# Virt-A-Mate Utilities
+# Virt-A-Mate Dev Tools

-A collection of small scripts for Virt-A-Mate
+A collection of small scripts to help with Virt-A-Mate plugins development

-## Scripts

-- [CameraNearClipPlane](CameraNearClipPlane.cs) - Changes the camera clip plane, to see through walls for example
-- [ForceEditMode](ForceEditMode.cs) - Automatically switches to edit mode when loading a scene
-- [ForwardUnityLogsToSceneLogs](ForwardUnityLogsToSceneLogs.cs) - Prints Unity logs to the VaM messages log
-- [TimeScaleController](TimeScaleController.cs) - Lets you control the time scale using scripts

 ## License